-Hidden in the greenery, Fort bij Nigtevecht is located on a quiet road near the Amsterdam-Rhine Canal.
-In and around this fortress nature is central.
+Fort bij Nigtevecht is hidden in the greenery on a quiet road near the Amsterdam-Rhine Canal.
+Nature is central in and around this fort.
 You can also enjoy a lovely walk and enjoy the various animal species in the area, such as the grebe and the reed warbler.
 There is a memorial site on the fort.
-Here the deceased can be commemorated, together or alone, and with or without ashes.
-Moreover, you can make a memorial yourself.
-Fort bij Nigtevecht is open on Saturdays and Sundays from 11 a.m. to 4 p.m.
+The deceased can be commemorated here, together or alone, and with or without ashes.
+Moreover, you can make your own memorial.
+Fort bij Nigtevecht is open on Saturday and Sunday from 11 a.m. to 4 p.m.

-Fort at Nigtevecht was built to defend the accesses formed by the Merwede Canal (now the Amsterdam-Rhine Canal) and the Vecht.
+Fort near Nigtevecht was built to defend the accesses formed by the Merwede Canal (now the Amsterdam-Rhine Canal) and the Vecht.
 It also protected the locks between these waters.
-A special feature of the fortress are the two restored buildings that used to house the lifting domes.
-The lifting turrets in 1940 were removed by the Germans and melted down for weapons production.
+Special about the fort are the two restored buildings where the lifting domes used to be.
+The retractable turrets were removed by the Germans in 1940 and melted down for weapons production.

 Velterslaan 1, 1391 HV Abcoude

-Wijde Blik is the largest and deepest lake in the Vechtplassen, because not only peat, but also sand has been extracted here for years.
+Wijde Blik is the largest and deepest lake in the Vechtplassen, because not only peat, but also sand has been extracted here for many years.
 The lake usually does not freeze over in winter.
-Winter visitors such as goldeneye, mallard and widgeon benefit from this.
-In the spring, the great and lesser reed warbler, grebe, coot and reed warbler nest in the reed beds.
+Winter guests such as goldeneye, wild duck and widgeon benefit from this.
+In the spring the great and little reed warbler, grebe, coot and reed warbler breed in the reed collars.

-Special plants such as the gallows live in the pond.
+Special plants such as the galigaan live in the lake.
 The rare plant does well here, because the water mainly consists of calcareous, nutrient-poor seepage water.
-Natuurmonumenten has limited the influx of nutrient-rich water from the Vecht.
+The inflow of nutrient-rich water from the Vecht has limited Natuurmonumenten.

 For more information about this TOP